Documentation Index

 Overconfidence

-- Markets can stay irrational longer than you can stay solvent
+- Markets can stay mispriced longer than you expect

 Neglecting Fundamentals

-- Don’t ignore the underlying factors driving market outcomes
+- Stay informed about the underlying events driving market outcomes

 Trading Checklist